-This is the tenth post in the series Reaching the Tipping Point: Insights on Advancing Competency Education in New England.
+This is the fourteenth post in the series Reaching the Tipping Point: Insights on Advancing Competency Education in New England.

 New Hampshire’s move toward competency education started with the pilot of competency assessments in 1997, expanding from the original four high schools to nearly thirty by 2003.
 The pilots sparked conversation about the importance of measuring what students can do, not just what they know.

 Even as one of the top performers in education in the country, New Hampshire knew they needed to do better to stay economically competitive.
 In 2005, they decided to redefine the Carnegie unit credit based on seat-time and replace it with a competency-based credit.
 Districts were charged with creating competencies and awarding high school credit based on those competencies by the 2008-09 school year.
 New Hampshire wanted credits to mean something.

 In 2013, they took another step forward, revising the Minimum Standards for School Approval so that the structures of schools within the K-12 system would be designed for students to reach proficiency rather than allowing them to be passed on without addressing their gaps and weaknesses.
 The updated minimum standards made the expectations explicit that students should be able to access educational opportunities customized to their individualized needs and circumstances.
 Their boldest move of all was to believe so deeply in their teachers and their ability to create a system of calibrated, performance-based assessments that it opened the door to a new method of accountability.

 New Hampshire’s theory of action is two-fold.
 First, it seeks to create a culture of improvement based on support and incentives rather than blame and punitive techniques.
 Second, it assumes that state policy and local control must be balanced with formal processes for input or, whenever possible, co-designing.
 Even